jermspeaks/jermspeaks.github.io/_posts/letters/2017-11-27-strangers-5-julie-valenti.md

 - Julie's practice (Wellness Center)
  -->

 When I called Julie, she was at her home in San Diego soaking up the sun.
 She tells me she's a sun worshipper.
 I had to admit, I didn't understand what that meant.
 Was she a follower of Ra, the Egyptian Sun God?
 Was she a repeat attendee to burning man?
 Nope, she just enjoys the sun.
-Living in Portland for 23 years, Julie appreciates the sun and tells me she sufferred from SAD - Seasonal Affective Disorder.
+Living in Portland for 23 years, Julie appreciates the sun.
+She tells me she sufferred from SAD - Seasonal Affective Disorder.
 Julie recently moved to San Diego so she can have all the sun she wants.

+Her friend invited her to come out to San Diego, and on her visit, she decided there and then she wanted to move there.

 In addition to being a sun worshipper, Julie's a mother of two and runs a Wellness center in Portland, Oregon.
 She spends half her time working in Portland and half her time living it up in San Diego.
 And I can't blame her, I'd rather be in the sun as well.
 She spends some time every two weeks up in Portland to help with logistics for the center, then takes clients remotely.